 10 Ways to Sell Winning Stocks

 - First off, let’s start with a fact: You’re either going to sell early (before the top) or late (after the top).
 So don’t agonize over pinpointing a stock’s exact high—it’s not going to happen.
-A better use of your time is to determine what kind of investor you are, i.e., whether you’d prefer to get out on the way up but leave some potential profits on the table (sell early), or whether you’d rather squeeze out all you can from a stock but give some profits back at the end (sell late).
+A better use of your time is to determine what kind of investor you are, i.e., whether you’d prefer to sell on the way up but leave some potential profits on the table (sell early), or whether you’d rather squeeze out all you can from a stock but give some profits back at the end (sell late).

 - Also, when selling, focus on the chart and not the fundamentals—the company, in other words, is not the stock.
 The most common question I get when a very strong stock hits the skids is “Isn’t the company still doing fine?”
 Well, sure, but did the company improve its intrinsic value by 150% (or whatever the stock’s run was) during the prior few months?
 No!
 The two are linked, of course, but the stock is the stock and the company is the company.
 Moreover, the stock will usually top out months before the fundamentals do, so if you wait for obvious bad news, you’ll usually be very late.

-- Getting into more specific rules/tools, one thing you want to be aware of is climax action—generally defined as a 20%-plus surge over a two-to-three-week span.
+- Getting into more specific rules/tools, one thing you want to be aware of a stock’s climax action—generally defined as a 20%-plus surge over a two-to-three-week span.
 But realize there’s a big difference between a blastoff (a big surge coming out of a huge consolidation) and a climax run (a big move after many months of a big advance).

 6a.
 A handy way to quantify this is when a stock (a) has been running for at least five or six months without a significant correction, and (b) the stock is at least 70% (for a big-cap leader) to 100% (for a small/mid-cap leader) above its 200-day moving average.